a0a7/RaysPaper/README.md

 # RaysPaper
-A paper on the inclusion of biochar in protein-based porous materials for single-use absorbents.
+A LaTeX paper on the inclusion of biochar in protein-based porous materials for single-use absorbents.